ajahne/blog/_drafts/2017-10-9-javascript-functions-part-1.md

 ## Functions Part 1:
 Functions are a key element of JavaScript.
 This will be a series of posts that will focus on core concepts.
 The examples will be provided in both ES5 and ES6.
 Arrow functions and ES6 specific syntax and features will be detailed in a separate post.
-This post outlines, what a function is
+This post outlines, what a function is, it's key features, and important takeaways.
+Let's dive in!

-## Definition: What is a function
+## What is a function?
 A sequence of statements that performs a specific task(s).
 A function is “subroutine” that can be called (invoked) by code external or internal to it.
 When a function is invoked internally (e.g. called within itself), it is called recursion.

 ### Functions are “first class” objects:
 THis is a critical principle, that you will probably hear often and may scrunch up your face the first time you comeo across it.
 What exactly does this mean?
 Frankly, it means that functions can (and do) have properties and methods - just like any other object.
 A few methods that functions have include call, apply, and bind.
 Additionally functions can have properties as well